MediaArea/MediaConch/Demo/README.md

-# Demo for MediaConch version 15.05
+# Demo for MediaConch version 15.06

-## 15.05 Release Notes
+## 15.06 Release Notes

-This initial release of MediaConch CLI builds on the development of MediaInfo 0.7.74.

-The priority for this release is the development of a file parser, conformance checker, and XML structure export.
+This release of MediaConch CLI builds on the development of MediaInfo 0.7.74 and the previous MediaConch release.
+It includes a file parser, conformance checker, and XML structure export.
 MediaConch is intended for use on Matroska, FFV1, and/or PCM files.

-Forthcoming releases of MediaConch will allow for the creation of and uploading of Schematron documents to facilitate file conformance checking.
+New to this release is the ability to check files against Schematron documents for policy-based file conformance checking.
 Instructions and files for initially testing this phase of development are below.

-## MediaConch GUI version 15.05
+## MediaConch GUI

-Files can be dragged into the program for analysis.
-Multiple files can be loaded by adding files using the File>Open menu.
-Analysis can toggled between Info and Trace.
-Display of analysis can toggle between Text and XML.
+No updates this month.

+## MediaConchOnline version 15.06

+This initial release of [MediaConchOnline](https://mediaarea.net/MediaConchOnline) features:

+- user account registration
+- policy rules creation via UI
+- partial and full file upload
+- ability to apply policy rules to files on a server
+- ability to check online files against policy rules

-## MediaConch CLI version 15.05
+## MediaConch CLI version 15.06

 ### File information retrieval